proustibat/xbks/README.md

 ## Documentation
 The generated documentation is available on [https://proustibat.github.io/xbks/](https://proustibat.github.io/xbks/).
 You can run it manually with `yarn doc:documentation` command but Travis deploy it on Github Pages when pushing.
 It uses the 'deploy.sh' script.
+Read more about [Documentationjs generator](https://github.com/documentationjs/documentation)

 ## Linters